openharmony-gitee-mirror/ark_ts2abc/ts2panda/README.md

 ### ts2panda
-ts2panda aims to translate JavaScript source files into Ark bytecode which could be executed by the Ark runtime.
+ts2panda aims to translate JavaScript source files into ARK bytecode which could be executed by the ARK runtime.

 The whole converter could be splited into several phases.
 * tsc(TypeScript compiler) automatically builds the AST for us